12 Budget-Friendly Beautiful Garden Tips

 10. Build a Pond

 This next tip might sound expensive and hard to do, but it doesn’t have to be.
 Creating a DIY pond will also help to bring more wildlife into your backyard.
 All you need to do is dig a hole, place a pond liner in the bottom, and lay rocks and pebbles all around it.
 Then fill it with water and add a small fountain if you want to.
-It will look wonderful when surrounded with colorful plants and greenery.
+It will look wonderful when surrounded by colorful plants and greenery.

 11. Hanging Baskets